Carn Brea Castle (1824 ship): Loss

 Carn Brea Castle, James Barber, master, left Portsmouth on 5 July 1829, bound for Calcutta.
 She was lost that afternoon in Freshwater Bay, Isle of Wight, by standing too close in to the land.
 Her captain and passengers were at dinner when she struck.

 Carn Brea Castle struck rocks on 5 July 1829 off Sudmore Point, Isle of Wight.
 She was refloated but came ashore at "Metteston" (Mattisone) and was wrecked.
 All on board were rescued.
 "Cambria Castle" was on a voyage from Portsmouth to Calcutta.

 Lieutenant Josiah Donford, RN, of the Coast Guard station at Freshwater, and five men proceeded to help rescue the passengers.
 On 4 August the passengers transmitted to Lieutenant Donford a silver salver as a token of their appreciation for his efforts.

-Some records report that one life was lost. this happened on 6 July when a one of Carn Brea Castle's boats, with three men aboard, capsized as the men were attempting to get an anchor out.
+Some records report that one life was lost.
+This happened on 6 July when one of Carn Brea Castle's boats, with three men aboard, capsized as the men were attempting to get an anchor out.

 Carn Brea Castle finally broke up on 22 August.